astan3/LearnKernel/Introduction/Introduction.md

 On _uniprocessor_ system, only one process can use the CPU at a certain moment, so only one execution flow can progress at a time.
 But many modern hardware architectures are multiprocessor architectures and, in that case, the kernel must use the hardware efficiently and allow multiple processes executing at the same time (a maximum number equal to the processor cores).
 An operating system component called the _scheduler_ chooses which process gets executed at a certain time.
-Linux is a __preemptable__ operating systems, meaning that the operating systems tracks how long a process can hold a CPU and periodically activates the scheduler which decides when the process needs to relinquish the CPU.
+Linux is a _preemptable_ operating systems, meaning that the operating systems tracks how long a process can hold a CPU and periodically activates the scheduler which decides when the process needs to relinquish the CPU.
-A process does not need to know about the existance of another process.
+A process does not necessarly need to know about the existance of another process.
 From the process point a view, it is like is the only process on the machine and it has exclusive access to the resources abstracted by the operating system.
 Of course, this is only an illusion, but it has the big merrit of greatly simplifying programming of the user applications.

 We have seen that, when using Linux, a CPU can run in either Kernel Mode (privileged mode) or User Mode (non-privileged mode).